 It takes me only five minutes to put this all together.
 Really, only five minutes.
 Grating the soap is what takes the longest.

-Most recipes recommend using about four tablespoons of detergent for a regular-size load of laundry.
-I decided to use one-quarter cup and put that size measuring cup in my container so I never have to look far when I need to measure detergent.
+Most recipes recommend using about four tablespoons of detergent for a regular-size load of laundry, which is a quarter of a cup.
+I put that size measuring cup in my container so I never have to look far when I need to measure detergent.

 Originally, I was using my DIY laundry detergent in a top-loading washing machine, and it worked fine.
 Now we have a front-loading washing machine that requires HE or high-efficiency laundry detergent.
 Because my DIY laundry detergent recipe doesn’t make bubbles — it doesn’t bubble at all like traditional soap — I’ve discovered it is safe to use in the front loader as well.

 Everything comes out looking clean and smelling good.
 I’ll admit that when it comes to my children’s athletic gear, I have to add some Tide with Febreze (purchased on sale and with a coupon, natch) to really kill the smell of sweat and dirt.
 But for everyday loads, this stuff is a real winner.